 Cuomo said he will examine the performance of Consoli dated Edison Co., New York State Electric & Gas Corp., and operations of National Grid under the Long Island Power Authority.

-Cuomo said the commission will also change what he calls overlapping responsibilities and missions of LIPA and the New York Power Authority, the state Public Service
+Cuomo said the commission will also change what he calls overlapping responsibilities and missions of LIPA and the New York Power Authority, the state Public Service Commission that regulates utilities, and an energy research agency.

 Cuomo was faulted this week for his criticism of LIPA even though he appoints most of its members.
 On Monday, however, he described LIPA as a holding company that was created for political purposes to operate between state government and the provider of power, National Grid.